HL7/davinci-ecdx/input/pagecontent/index.md

  - Requesting additional data to support claim submission, medical necessity and other reasons for attachments between payers and providers
  - Gathering information for Quality programs and Risk Adjustment between payers and providers
  - Exchanging clinical data between referring providers
- - Sending unsolicited and solicited attachments for claims and prior authorization
+ - Sending attachments for claims and prior authorization

 In the context of this guide, "clinical data" means *any* information a provider holds in a patient's health record.
 The format of the data exchanged is not limited to FHIR resources, but includes C-CDA documents, pdfs, text files and other types of data.
 There may be requests for payloads of clinical records of care such as CCD Documents, clinical data sets that may be represented in a FHIR Bundle (or [C-CDA on FHIR Documents](http://hl7.org/fhir/us/ccda/)), and clinical data such as a specific FHIR resource.